JavaCode7/Caesium/README.md

 ### Rules
 - [ ] Change DEFAULT_PROGRAM_TOKENS to tokens instead of dictionaries and functional instead of object-oriented and actually use them somewhere

-Please let me know if you would like to help me with any of this, it would be greatly appreciated.
+If you will like to help me with any of this, for the repo and submit a pull request!
+I can always use some help. 😏

 ## Syntax